General Information

 Q: What should I expect to get out of the program?

 You’ll gain hands-on research experience, develop critical analytical skills, and learn to communicate research findings effectively.
 The program emphasizes collaborative learning, so you’ll also build teamwork and peer learning skills.
 By the end of the summer, you should feel confident in your ability to contribute to educational research in your area of interest, work as part of a multidisciplinary team, and begin to get an understanding of how research informs policy and practice.
-Click here to learn more about the intended goals and outcomes of this program.

 Q: Can I participate virtually?

 A: The fellowship is designed as an in-person experience to allow for hands-on learning, close mentorship, and peer collaboration, which are essential to our program goals.
 Most activities, including workshops, seminars, and research projects, are structured to take advantage of in-person resources and interactions.
-While we aim to accommodate individual needs when possible, virtual participation is limited for necessary cases like health or other significant reasons.
+While we aim to accommodate individual needs when possible, virtual participation is limited for necessary cases like illness or other significant reasons.
 Please reach out to us at scaleinitiative@stanford.edu if you would like to discuss this.

 Q: Who will I meet as an EI Fellow?